gocheaphosting/easy-paypal-lte/readme.txt

 *EZ PayPal* is the simplest possible way to sell your digital goods online.
 It helps you quickly set up an online store to sell any downloadable item, where your buyers can pay for it and get an automatic, expiring download link.
 The whole flow is fully automated and designed to run unattended.
 Do you have an application, PHP package, photograph, PDF book (or any other downloadable item) to sell?
 Find the set up of a shopping cart system too overwhelming? *EZ PayPal* may be the right solution for you.

 This release (V6.00) is a complete rewrite of the previous version.
-It now features a thoroughly modern slick interface built on the twitter bootstrap framework, re-designed data model, and much more robust workflow.
+It now features a thoroughly modern slick interface built on the twitter bootstrap framework, re-designed data model, and much more robust workflow. *Please note that V6+ database schema is not backward compatible with V5.xx.
+Consider backing up your database before updating.*

 Take a look at the features listed below to appreciate the vast array of tools this little PayPal/IPN implementation offers.